WannaCry infections on day 1 via Cyren

 WannaCry or “WannaCrypt” first popped up in 2001 as a bug on Windows XP.
 At some point after this, the Equation Group (the hacker collective allegedly connected to the NSA) came across the bug and possibly weaponized it.
 From there, a group known as the “Shadow Brokers” stole a set of NSA attack tools, including WannaCry, setting up our current predicament.

-We’ve previously written about another malware threat the Shadow Brokers released known as “DoublePulsar,” so the WannaCry threat isn’t exactly unsurprising news.
+about another malware threat the Shadow Brokers released known as “DoublePulsar,” so the WannaCry threat isn’t exactly unsurprising news.
 Security experts were aware threats like this were likely on the horizon, but the sheer amount of people targeted by this particular ransomware likely took many by surprise.

 What it Looked Like